Austin AlmaguerPastor email@example.com

 Melissa attended East Carolina University for Elementary Education and Child Development.
 She brings over 18 years of experience in early childhood education as both a classroom teacher and administrator.
 Melissa’s experience working in other preschools in the area and serving in different roles on our team give her a well-rounded perspective on leadership.
 She has always had a passion for teaching young children and enjoys leading the teaching staff as they grow professionally.

 Originally from Washington, DC, Melissa grew up in Arlington, VA.
-She now lives in Oakton with her husband and 6-year-old son Thomas, who is a VBCC graduate.
-They are also excited to welcome their new little boy this summer.
+She now lives in Oakton with her husband and two boys, Thomas and Patrick.

 Melissa enjoys reading, running, going to the beach, and is a lifelong Washington Redskins fan!